-The forest of the Pacaya-Samiria Reserve is awash with a diversity of bright and colourful butterflies and moths (Lepidoptera), notably including species of the beautiful blue morpho.
+The forest of the study site is awash with a diversity of bright and colourful butterflies and moths (Lepidoptera), notably including species of the beautiful blue morpho.
 Lepidoptera make excellent indicators of environmental change due to their variety of life-history strategies and their rapid life cycles.
-The Lepidoptera of the Pacaya-Samiria are monitored using baited catch-and-release traps containing fermenting fruit, sugar water or salt water, each attracting a different suite of species.
-This allows a number of research questions to be examined.
-Projects could investigate the niche-partitioning of butterflies and moths according to food source and food availability within forest types; alternatively the diversity and community composition changes along the natural environmental gradients from forest edge to centre could be studied; temporal niche-partitioning between butterflies and moths and whether the response to forest edges differs between day and night is also of interest; additionally, there is an opportunity to study the vertical stratification of the Lepidoptera community between the understorey and the mid-canopy.
+The Lepidoptera of the Yarapa and Tahuayo river basins are monitored using baited catch-and-release traps containing fermenting fruit.
+Projects could investigate the diversity and community composition changes along the natural environmental gradients from forest edge to centre; temporal niche-partitioning between butterflies and moths and whether the response to forest edges differs between day and night is also of interest; additionally, there is an opportunity to study the vertical stratification of the Lepidoptera community between the understorey and the mid-canopy.
 Permission is not granted to collect specimens, but as a diverse and abundant study group, the Lepidoptera project can be tailored to address any number of environmental questions, whilst also contributing to the long-term climate change dataset.

 The temperature varies very little in the area where we are based in Peru.
 It averages between 25 and 35 degrees Celsius (70 and 90 Fahrenheit).
 The humidity will usually always be over 75%, which can make it feel quite hot and sticky.
 During the evenings, the temperature drops and it can feel much cooler but still usually stays around 20 degrees.